albertopiras/dialogflow-fulfillment-iot-tplink/README.md

 Then you also have to be sure that the language of your agent is the same used by your Google assistant.

+Then start the Assistant and say "talk to my test app", this will open your app.
+More info in [docs]

 And BUMM!
 Now you can try your app on your device ❤

 ## License